Monitoring File and Folder Activities on Windows File Server

 The following image shows the files and folder creation report.
 You can filter the records by any column; including file name, creation time, user name, and any other available column.
 All the necessary information related to the create event is shown in a single line record.

-Figure 8: File creation report
+Figure 8: File and Folder creation report

 In the above image, we have highlighted the record which contains the information about where a file was created.
 Answers to all relevant audit questions, such as “who, what, when, and where” are available in a single line record.